alkreb/wolf-pack-tracker-au24/docs/tutorials/update-pack-tutorial.md

 ## What's next?

-If you have not practiced adding a wolf yet, try [adding a wolf](tutorials/add-wolf-tutorial.md).
+If you have not practiced adding a wolf to the service yet, try [adding a wolf](add-wolf-tutorial.md).

 ## More information